ag-sc/JLink/README.md

 10. Run the Main.java

-HINT:
+<b>HINT:

-If you want to test on test data.
-Merge Training and Development files from CDR_Corpus into one file.
-Use this as training data.
+If you want to test only on test data, merge training and development files from CDR_Corpus into one file.
+Use this as training data corpus.

-If you want to apply the systems model to completely new data merge all three files (train, develop, test) into one big file and use this for training.
+If you want to apply a learned model to completely new data, merge all three files (train, develop, test) into one big file and use this for training.